Idioms starting with the letter "G"

 get something across / get across something: to make something understood.

-- Could you please let me finish?
+- Could you please let me finish speaking?
 I’m trying to get my point across.

 - I have to try harder to get the idea across to my students that they are responsible for their own learning.